Special Inspector General for Afghanistan Reconstruction: Leadership

 In 2012, President Barack Obama selected John F. Sopko to serve as the special inspector general.
-Sopko has more than thirty years of experience in oversight and investigations as a prosecutor, congressional counsel, and senior federal government advisor.
+Sopko had more than thirty years of experience in oversight and investigations as a prosecutor, congressional counsel, and senior federal government advisor.
 He came to SIGAR from Akin Gump Strauss Hauer & Feld LLP, an international law firm headquartered in Washington, D.C., where he had been a partner since 2009.
 Sopko's government experience includes over twenty years on Capitol Hill, where he held key positions in both the Senate and House of Representatives.
 He served on the staffs of the House Committee on Energy and Commerce, the Select Committee on Homeland Security and the Senate Permanent Subcommittee on Investigations.

 The inspector general post was previously held by Steve Trent (acting), Herb Richardson (acting), and Arnold Fields.

 While serving as inspector general, Sopko testified multiple times before Congress on behalf of SIGAR.

 Gene Aloise joined SIGAR on September 4, 2012, as the deputy inspector general.
 In this role, he oversaw day-to-day operations of the agency and assisted the inspector general in executing SIGAR's mission.
 Aloise came to SIGAR from the Government Accountability Office (GAO), where he served for 38 years.
 He has years of experience developing, leading, and managing GAO domestic and international work.
-His experience includes assignments with congressional committees as well as various offices within GAO.
+His experience included assignments with congressional committees as well as various offices within GAO.

-John Sopko was among the inspectors general illegally fired by Donald Trump in late January 2025.
-Gene Aloise has led the agency in an acting capacity since Sopko's dismissal.
+John Sopko was among the inspectors general fired by President Donald Trump in late January 2025.
+Gene Aloise led the agency in an acting capacity after Sopko's dismissal.